-It’s saving our butts from cable companies while providing us with affordable and high quality entertainment.
+It’s saving us from cable companies while providing us with affordable and high quality entertainment.
 With the wealth of foreign cinema and television there, it’s even opening our eyes to international video content on a whole new scale.

 But when I really considered how much time I’ve spent watching movies and “It’s Always Sunny in Philadelphia”—and especially when I compared that to the relatively pitiful amount of time I was spending with Japanese study materials—I had a realization.

-I wasn’t fully taking advantage of my $8/month.
+I wasn’t fully taking advantage of my subscription.

 Netflix has tons of Japanese content that’s perfect for learners.
-Before exploring some of the best titles that are currently available, let’s take a look at how you can best utilize Netflix during your Japanese study time.
+Before exploring some of the best titles that are currently available, let’s take a look at how you can use Japanese movies on Netflix during your language study time.

 How to Learn Japanese by Watching Movies on Netflix